This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your baby's surgery:

-- Your baby may need blood or urine tests before his surgery.
-He may also need an ultrasound or x-rays.
-Talk to your baby's healthcare provider about these or other tests he may need.
+- Your baby may need an ultrasound or x-rays before surgery.
+Talk to the surgeon about these or other tests your baby may need.
 Write down the date, time, and location for each test.

 The night before your baby's surgery: